muhammad-faizan-122/chatbot/READMe.md

 ## Limitations

-*   Requires working API keys for Google and Tavily.
 *   Not optimized for heavy production workloads.
-*   The default persistence is in-memory or local; for scaled deployment, a more robust database (like Postgres) would be needed.
+*   The default persistence is in-memory or local; for scaled deployment, a more robust database would be needed.

 ---